pyreta/KickRestarter/docs/flux-cycles.md

 # Flux Cycles

 Flux loops are organized by data type.
-Under each data type, there may be sub-categories, and each action is listed with the sequence of events that result from its invocation, ending with the API or store.
+Under each data type, there may be sub-pledges, and each action is listed with the sequence of events that result from its invocation, ending with the API or store.
 Finally, store listeners are listed at the end.